xingchenzhao/Improving--Domain-Generalization-Using-a-Mixture-of-Multiple-Latent-Domains/README.md

-# Domain Generalization Using a Mixture of Multiple Latent Domains
+# Improve -> Domain Generalization Using a Mixture of Multiple Latent Domains
 ![model](https://user-images.githubusercontent.com/22876486/68654944-64933100-0572-11ea-8cd0-2ff148ca1843.png)
 This is the pytorch implementation of the AAAI 2020 poster paper "Domain Generalization Using a Mixture of Multiple Latent Domains".